phpmyadmin/docker/README.md

 * `MYSQL_ROOT_PASSWORD` - This variable is mandatory and specifies the password that will be set for the `root` superuser account.
 * `MYSQL_USER`, `MYSQL_PASSWORD` - These variables are optional, used in conjunction to create a new user and to set that user's password.

+## Docker hub tags

+You can use following tags on Docker hub:

+`latest`
+    latest stable release
+`4.6`
+    latest stable release from the 4.6 branch
+`edge`
+    bleeding edge docker image (contains stable phpMyAdmin, but the Docker image changes might not yet be fully tested)

 ## Usage with linked server

 First you need to run MySQL or MariaDB server in Docker, and this image need